willtemperley/osmosis/osmosis-hbase/src/readme.md

 This is wasteful and the HBase representation is perhaps more useful - there's no reason the backing map in a result can't be kept as-is and tags evaluated lazily.
 It may make sense to develop a higher performance version with a lazy wrapper.

+*** Irritatingly we've had to use wrappers for each domain object.
+*** These can't be constructed in a simple way and because Entity is a class we can't extend both this and the functionality in the domain objects.

 Polygons, ways and relations
 ============================